A vibrant university town

 - Student and PhD housing in many different locations near campus and in the Lyngby city center

-With the extensive development of the area around the DTU campus and the many exciting collaborations between the city and university, a unique ‘Innovation District’ adjacent to the university has been created.
-This close proximity to the university has, for example, played a role in the decision to build Novozymes’ new Innovation Campus centre in Lyngby.
+With the extensive development of the area around the DTU campus and the many exciting collaborations between the city and university, a unique ‘Innovation District’ adjacent to the university is developing.
+This close proximity to the university has, for example, played a role in the decision to build Novozymes’ new Innovation Campus in Lyngby.
 The many companies and business clusters around campus and in Lyngby build bridges across sectors and help to maintain DTU’s position as one of Europe’s leading technical universities.